-I am one of the guys who has done a few mistakes along the way and then learnt the relevant lessons from them, and we will go through them in this post.
+I’m one of the guys who has done a few mistakes along the way, and then learnt the relevant lessons from them.
+We’ll go through those lessons in this post.

 I was in Moscow, having a drink with a girl somewhere in the city centre.
 It was our first date, and for some reason we were looking at my phone, most likely because I was showing her some photos (she could speak very good English, hence no need to use the phone to communicate).
 I had met her through Tinder, and while we were both looking at my screen, a Tinder notification appeared on the top of it.
 She immediately rushed for her glass, and proposed a drink to… me!

 I had the clear impression that she felt under pressure when she saw that notification, since it signalled to her that I was “in demand” and that she had competition, and she immediately felt the need to take my attention back.

 I was still in Moscow, with another girl this time around, going down the escalator together to get the metro.
 Once again we were looking at my phone, when at some point I received a notification from the text messaging app.
 For a split second the name of the sender appeared at the top of the screen, and it looked something like: